Yavapai orogeny: Description

 The Yavapai Province was named for the Yavapai Supergroup in central Arizona.
 It extends from Arizona to Colorado south of the Cheyenne belt, then northeastward to the mid-continent region.
 The southern boundary is somewhat poorly defined, possibly because it corresponds to a shallow relic subduction zone, but runs roughly along the Jemez Lineament.
 Individual island arc terranes accreted to Laurentia during the Yavapai Orogeny include the Elves Chasm block in the Grand Canyon, Green Mountain, Dubois-Cochetopa, Irving Formation, Moppin-Gold Hill, and Ash Creek-Payson.
 The latter includes the Payson Ophiolite.
 Quartzite-rhyolite successions associated with extensional basins include the Vadito Group and Hondo Group in New Mexico and the Mazatzal Group in Arizona, deposited during the transition from the Yavapai to the Mazatzal orogens at 1700 Mya.
 The extensional basin in which the Mazatzal Group was deposited lasted about 30 Ma, from the Payson Ophiolite at 1730 Mya to the Mazatzal Peak Quartzite sometime after 1700 Mya.

 A number of regional orogenies fall within the time span of the Yavapai orogeny and are regarded as parts of the overall orogenic system.
 These include the Ivanpah orogeny (1710–1680 Mya) in the New York Mountains area; the Central Plains orogeny in the mid-continent; the Medicine Bow orogeny at 1708–1750 Mya that produced the Cheyenne belt, the Colorado province or Colorado orogeny at 1780–1700 Mya.

+Metasomatic tourmalinites dated to 1680 Mya found within the Cerro Colorado Tusas Mountains in Ojo Caliente New Mexico suggest that there was a localized crustal boron sequestration event during the Yavapai Orogeny.